 Currently, there no approved HPV-specific direct acting anti-viral drugs to treat genital warts.
-Treatments for genital warts can be divided broadly into two categories: provider-administered ablative/cytodestructive therapies (including cryotherapy, laser ablation, and trichloroacetic acid) and patient-administered topical therapies such as podophyllotoxin (Condylox[®]; Actavis), sinecatechins (Veregen[®]; Fougera Pharmaceuticals, Inc.), and imiquimod (Zyclara[®], Aldara[®]; Valeant).
+Treatments for genital warts can be divided broadly into two categories: provider-administered ablative/cytodestructive therapies (including cryotherapy, laser ablation, and trichloroacetic acid) and patient-administered topical therapies such as podophyllotoxin (Condylox®; Actavis), sinecatechins (Veregen®; Fougera Pharmaceuticals, Inc.), and imiquimod (Zyclara®, Aldara®; Valeant).
 We are aware that there are compounds under clinical development to treat genital warts, including Novan's SB206 and Cassiopea's CB-06-02.
-We anticipate that teslexivir, if successfully developed, would directly compete with the patient-applied topical treatments for genital warts.
+The project to develop teslexivir is presently inactive, however, should it ever be successfully developed, it would directly compete with the patient-applied topical treatments for genital warts.
 We believe that key differentiating features of teslexivir could be its mechanism of action, favorable local skin tolerability, efficacy, and lower reoccurrence rate.
-Three prophylactic vaccines, primarily designed to prevent cervical, vulvar, vaginal, and anal cancers, are currently marketed: a bivalent HPV16/18 vaccine (Cervarix[®]; GSK), quadrivalent HPV16/18/6/11 (Gardasil[®]; Merck) and the 9-valent HPV 6/11/16/18/33/52/58 (Gardasil[®]9; Merck).
-Gardasil[®]9 is indicated for females aged 9 through 26 and males aged 9 through 15, to prevent various HPV related cancers and genital warts in both sexes.
-Gardasil[®]9, Gardasil[®]9, and Cervarix[®] are not known to exhibit a therapeutic effect on existing HPV lesions.
+Three prophylactic vaccines, primarily designed to prevent cervical, vulvar, vaginal, and anal cancers, are currently marketed: a bivalent HPV16/18 vaccine (Cervarix®; GSK), quadrivalent HPV16/18/6/11 (Gardasil®; Merck) and the 9-valent HPV 6/11/16/18/33/52/58 (Gardasil®9; Merck).
+Gardasil®9 is indicated for females aged 9 through 26 and males aged 9 through 15, to prevent various HPV related cancers and genital warts in both sexes.
+Gardasil®9, and Cervarix® are not known to exhibit a therapeutic effect on existing HPV lesions.

 Currently, there are no approved direct-acting antiviral drugs to treat HRV infections.
-However, if ever approved, our vapendavir product candidate would indirectly compete with drugs approved to reduce the incidence of exacerbations or improve lung function in patients with asthma and COPD, such as fluticasone propionate (Advair®), tiotoprium bromide (Spiriva®), fluticasone furoate/vilanterol (Breo Ellipta®), and roflumilast (Daliresp®).
+The project to develop our vapendavir product candidate is presently inactive, however, if ever approved, it would indirectly compete with drugs approved to reduce the incidence of exacerbations or improve lung function in patients with asthma and COPD, such as fluticasone propionate (Advair®), tiotoprium bromide (Spiriva®), fluticasone furoate/vilanterol (Breo Ellipta®), and roflumilast (Daliresp®).
 In addition to these approved drugs, there are compounds at the clinical development stage that if successfully developed for the treatment of HRV infections could compete with vapendavir in the future.

 Effective treatments of RSV infections in pediatrics, the elderly, and the immunocompromised are very limited.
 Currently, only Virazole[®] (ribavirin) is indicated for the treatment of hospitalized infants and young children with severe lower respiratory tract infections due to RSV.
 We are aware that the following compounds are under development to treat RSV infections: Gilead's presatovir, Johnson & Johnson's JJ-53718678 (ALS-8176), Ablynx's ALX-0171 and Ark Biosciences' AK0529.
 The only approved drug for the prevention of RSV infections in high risk infants is MedImmune's palivizumab (Synagis[®]), a monoclonal antibody.
 There are several vaccines and antibody products designed to prevent RSV infections in clinical development.
-Among the clinical stage product candidates in development are Novavax's RSV F vaccine, GSK's GSK3003898A vaccine, GSK's GSK3389245A vaccine, Bavarian Nordic's BN[®] RSV vaccine, MedImmune's MEDI ÄM2-2 vaccine and MedImmune's monoclonal antibody MEDI8897.
+Among the clinical stage product candidates in development are Novavax's RSV F vaccine, GSK's GSK3003898A vaccine, GSK's GSK3389245A vaccine, Bavarian Nordic's BN[®] RSV vaccine, MedImmune's medImmune's

 If at any time we believe that any of our product candidates may not provide meaningful or differentiated therapeutic benefits, perceived or real, equal to or better than our competitors' products or product candidates, or we believe that our product candidates may not have as favorable a safety or tolerability profile as potentially competitive compounds, we may delay or terminate the future development of any of our product candidates.
-We cannot provide any assurance that the future development of any of our product candidates will demonstrate any meaningful therapeutic benefits over potentially competitive compounds currently approved for sale or in development, or an acceptable safety or tolerability profile sufficient to justify their continued development.
+We cannot provide any assurance that the future development of our product candidates will demonstrate any meaningful therapeutic benefits over potentially competitive compounds currently approved for sale or in development, or an acceptable safety or tolerability profile sufficient to justify their continued development.